-Have you ever noticed that on which principle does your car seat-belt work?
+Have you ever noticed that on which principle does your car seat-belt works?
 Well, it’s again Physics.
 When you tighten your car seat-belt, it works on the concept of “Inertia.”
-Inertia is unwillingness or laziness of a body to change its state of rest or motion.
+Inertia is the unwillingness or laziness of a body to change its state of rest or motion.
 In case of a car collision, your seat-belt helps prevent your body from moving in a forward direction; as your body resists being stopped because of inertia of motion.

 7. Camera Lens

-The phenomenon of “Selfie” has engulfed people of every age groups.
+The phenomenon of “Selfie” has engulfed people of every age group.
 You entertain yourself by clicking photos.
 The Lens used in a camera works on the principle of Optics.
 The set of convex lenses provide the camera with an image outside of the camera.